PeterTWinkler/futureproof/README.md

-# futureproof
+# Futureproof

 Android and Web aplication for the Futureproof project.
+Changes coming up...

 ## Getting Started